multimodal-art-projection/MAP-NEO/Matrix/document-convert/readme.md

 ## Introduction
 A great deal of high-quality LLM pre-training data exists in the form of PDFs or scanned images.
 Due to the diversity in layout and format along with the inconsistent quality of scanned images, building datasets from these data is a challenging task; it requires the conversion of these contents into a markdown-like format for usability.
 The core issues focus on two aspects: By analyzing the layout information (including text, titles, captions, images, tables, and formulas), different elements are identified and the relationships among these layout components are handled.

 We have observed several excellent open-source solutions, such as PP-StructureV2, Marker, Vary, and Nougat, each with areas deserving improvement.
-PP-StructureV2 lacks the ability to recognize LaTeX format content; Marker supports fewer languages and does not process figures effectively; Nougat has limited support for multi-column data; Vary, Vary-toy, and Texify require considerable computational resources.
+PP-StructureV2 lacks the ability to recognize LaTeX format content; Marker supports fewer languages and does not process figures effectively; Nougat has limited support for multi-column data; Vary, Vary-toy require considerable computational resources.
 Therefore, we have integrated the strengths of these models and proposed an efficient transformation Pipeline.

 ![pipeline](pipeline.png)